 ISC regularly tests BIND on many operating systems and architectures, but lacks the resources to test all of them.
-Consequently, ISC is only able to offer support on a "best effort" basis for some.
+Consequently, ISC is only able to offer support on a "best-effort" basis for some.

-2.5.1 Regularly tested platforms
+2.5.1 Regularly Tested Platforms

-As of Jan 2022, BIND 9.18 is fully supported and regularly tested on the following systems:
+As of April 2022, current versions of BIND 9 are fully supported and regularly tested on the following systems: